Division of Property and Equalization: How it’s

 5. The date prior to the date of death of one spouse leaving the other a surviving spouse

-Step Two: Determine the Property owned at the Valuation Date and any excluded property
+Second: Determine the Property owned at the Valuation Date and any excluded property

 The property includes any interest in real or personal property.
 It includes property over which a spouse has the power of appointment, the power to consume or the power to dispose of.
 For example, any interests in business, vehicles, real estate and RRSPs.
 It does not however include a spouse’s professional license or degree.